Robby Thompson: Coaching career

 Thompson served as the Giants first base coach in 2000 and 2001.
 He was hired by the Cleveland Indians as a first base coach in December 2001.
 In 2003, he was promoted to special assistant to the Cleveland Indians' general manager before returning to the field in June 2005 as the Indians' bench coach.
 In November 2010, Thompson was hired by the Seattle Mariners as their bench coach.
 On July 22, 2013, Thompson began serving as interim manager while Eric Wedge recovered from a minor stroke.
 Thompson returned to his role as bench coach on August 23, 2013.
-On November 1, 2013, Thompson was fired by the organization.
+On November 1, 2013, the Mariners fired Thompson.